You are here

 Ms. Travis received an MBA in Finance and Operations Management from Columbia University and a BS in Industrial Engineering from the University of Pittsburgh.

-Mr. Vandever is responsible for investment banking coverage of insurance companies and other financial institutions at Goldman Sachs.
-His clients include many of the largest US life insurance companies, US and Bermuda property/casualty insurance companies, and other insurance industry participants.
-He joined Goldman Sachs in 1999 and worked in the Financial Institutions Group for six years before moving to the Americas Financing Group in 2005 to help build the firm’s insurance risk management group.
-In 2006, he moved back to the Financial Institutions Group and became a managing director the same year.
-Over the past 11 years, Mr. Vandever has worked on approximately 75 announced transactions spanning advisory, public securities offerings, private equity, principal investing, structured finance, capital management, and derivative transactions.
+Mr. Vandever recently joined Barclays as Head of FIG M&A (Americas).
+Prior to Barclays, he was a Managing Director in Investment Banking at Goldman Sachs & Co., where he was responsible for investment banking coverage of insurance companies and other financial institutions at Goldman Sachs.
+His clients included many of the largest US life insurance companies, US and Bermuda property/casualty insurance companies, and other insurance industry participants.
+Mr. Vandever has worked on approximately 75 announced transactions spanning advisory, public securities offerings, private equity, principal investing, structured finance, capital management, and derivative transactions.
 Prior to joining Goldman Sachs, he worked in various roles at Merrill Lynch, PMA Capital, and Deloitte & Touche, where he was a certified public accountant.

 Mr. Vandever received an MBA from Columbia Business School and a BA from the University of Pennsylvania.